|Semester 1 Credit Value:||20|

 The format of resits will be determined by the Board of Examiners

 |Oral Presentation||30||1||A||25||Group Presentation, scheduled by School|

 There are three assessment strategies.
 The presentation will be group based and will assess critical, theoretical engagement with course themes and concepts, as well as communication and presentation skills, with a view to enhancing inter-personal and organisational capacities.
 This will be marked as a group.
 The presentation will be supported by a portfolio of evidence, which will document when the group met, the notes that the individual made and the work undertaken by the individual to support the presentation.
-The portfolio will also include three 1-2 page critical responses relating key discussion questions identified each week of the module, which invite students to critically mobilise relevant theoretical frameworks, and creative examples from media, cultural, social and political life, to address issues of representation studied on the module.
+The portfolio will also include a 1000 word critical account relating to student's own contribution to the presentation and how their slide materials/resources address the presentation brief.
 The third part of the assessment involves the writing of a 2500 word essay to be selected from a list of questions relating to key topics and themes addressed on the module.
 Critical thinking will be assessed across all three assessments and academic research, writing and referencing skills will be assessed via the portfolio and essay assignments in particular.